pearsonlab/pygonogo/README.md

     * The task also instantiates a `Controller` (`controller.py`), which is passed references to the Display (View), the logger, and the task parameters.
 The Controller handles all task logic and calls the logging function to mark task events.
 3. `gonogo.py` calls the Task's `run` method, which calls the Controller's `run_trial` method and its own `save` method in a loop until the user terminates execution by hitting `ESC`.

+The folder `resources` contains sound and image binaries used by the task.

 # To-Do:
 * Save task parameters for each run.
 * Incorporate joystick support.